bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 3. Drag-and-drop your keystore file to the `ANDROID KEYSTORE FILE` field.
 4. Fill out the `Keystore password`, `Keystore alias`, and `Private key password` fields and click `Save metadata`.

    You should have these already at hand as these are included in your keystore file which is generated in Android Studio prior to uploading your app to Bitrise.
 For more information on keystore file, click [here](https://developer.android.com/studio/publish/app-signing).
-With this information added to your Code Signing tab, our `Sign APK step` (by default included in your Android deploy workflow) will take care of signing your apk so that it’s ready for distribution!
+With this information added to your `Code Signing` tab, our `Sign APK step` (by default included in your Android deploy workflow) will take care of signing your apk so that it’s ready for distribution!

 {% include message_box.html type="info" title="More information on Android code signing" content=" Head over to our [Android code signing guide](https://devcenter.bitrise.io/code-signing/android-code-signing/android-code-signing-procedures/) to learn more about your code signing options!"%}

+![](/img/android-code-signing-react.png)

 Android chunk of code signing is done!

-![](/img/android-code-signing-react.png)

 ### Code sign your iOs project for testing

 Code signing your iOS project depends on what you wish to do with the exported .ipa file.
 In this section, we describe how to code sign your project if you wish to **install and test it on internal testers' registered devices**.
 We’ll be exporting an .ipa with the `development` export method!
-If you wish to upload your .ipa file to an app store, check out this section!
+If you wish to upload your .ipa file to an app store, check out [this](getting-started-with-reactnative-apps/#code-sign-your-ios-project-for-deployment) section!

-{% include message_box.html type="note" title="Automatic provisioning" content="
-The example procedure described here uses manual provisioning, with the `Certificate and profile installer`Step.
+{% include message_box.html type="note" title="Automatic provisioning" content=" The example procedure described here uses manual provisioning, with the `Certificate and profile installe` Step.
 However, Bitrise also supports [automatic provisioning](https://devcenter.bitrise.io/code-signing/ios-code-signing/ios-auto-provisioning/) but it is not in the scope of this guide.
 "%}

 You will need: